 The maximum strain was calculated according to the equation described in [7]: ,

 where t is the thickness of the sample and R is the curvature radius at maximum deflection.
 The measurements show that the actuators with non-activated and activated carbon aerogel electrodes are capable for generating strains up to 1.28% and 1.15%, respectively, at ±2 V actuation signal.
 These peak-to-peak strains are comparable to our previously reported actuators (Table 3) and best to our knowledge to any other low-voltage driven EAP actuators.
 It is interesting to note that although activated carbon aerogel has significantly higher specific surface area than non-activated carbon aerogel, they perform relatively similar in terms of strain.
 As can be seen on the plots of pore size distributions in figure 2, the activated carbon aerogel, while having almost the same pore distribution in micropore range (> 1 nm), exhibits considerably higher amount of nanopores in range of 0.5 – 0.6 nm.
-Nanopores in this size, however, are too small to be easily accessible for electrolyte (EMI-TF) ions (the diameter of EMI+ is 7.6 nm).
-Therefore, the actuation is mainly generated in micro- and mesopores, which are freely passable for electrolyte ions (under the applied electric field, the repulsive interactions between the ions in formed double layer induce the actuation).
-As observed in figure 2, both carbons have almost identical pore distribution in micropore range (> 1 nm), which explains similar performance in strain output.
+Nanopores of this size range, however, are probably too small to be easily accessible for electrolyte (EMI-TF) ions (the diameter of EMI+ is 7.6 nm).
+Therefore, the actuation is mainly generated in micro- and mesopores, which are can be penetrated for electrolyte ions (under the applied electric field, the repulsive interactions between the ions in formed double layer induce the actuation).
+As it can observed in figure 2, both carbons have almost identical pore distribution in micropore range (> 1 nm), which explains similar performance in strain output.
 When compared to the previous results, the newly developed actuators outperform the activated carbon while lagging behind the CDC electrodes.
 This is probably related to the structural differences between these materials.
 As discussed in [10], CDC has very uniform and well-structured framework, being easily stretched out upon the ionic interactions, which gives rise to better actuation performance.
 Activated carbon with relatively non-uniform structure is too rigid to be deformed by electrostatic interactions.
 Carbon aerogel, also having relatively rigid structure, shows enormously high pore volume (…..), which facilitates the ion migration (displacement) in electrodes, thereby showing better performance compared to the activated carbon.

 Figure 2.
 Incremental pore size distribution of activated and non-activated carbon aerogel.
 Graafiku x-telg pole veel nii nagu vaja